wexample/symfony-design-system/.wex/knowledge/adaptive_rendering.md

 At this stage adaptive rendering basically guarantees that all controllers follow the same rendering pipeline and template resolution logic, preparing the ground for future hooks (asset aggregation, layout metadata, etc.).

+## Template layers for adaptive output

+`RenderPass` exposes the desired output type (HTML for now) and a base name.
+The Twig function `adaptive_response_rendering_base_path(render_pass)` computes the actual template path using `AdaptiveResponseService`, so a layout like `assets/layouts/test/layout.html.twig` can simply extend the default layout, which itself extends the base resolved at runtime (`assets/bases/html/default.html.twig`).
+This ensures bundle layouts stay thin, while the HTML base owns the document shell (`<!DOCTYPE html>`, `<html lang="…">`, etc.) and yields block `page_body` from the inherited layouts.